alexconerly/School_District_Analysis/README.md

 As a result of the comparative data analysis, the replacement of ninth-grade test scores for "Thomas High School" with NaN values certainly altered the district-wide metrics results.
 However, since there were only 461 NaN values replaced in the dataset out of 39,170 total students, the averages and percentages remained relatively representative of the district-wide metrics even after the second analysis.
 Thus, it appears the results of the replacement of 461 potentially misrepresentative values with NaN values served well to succesfully safeguarded the datasets from potential misrepresentation.

 Four major changes

-Nevertheless, four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Nevertheless, four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs include the significant decrease